tamermint/repticle/README.md

   - This was forked off the demo react app provided by NEAR Quickstart tutorials
   - Background image - https://static.vecteezy.com/system/resources/previews/023/670/903/non_2x/decentralization-decentralized-structure-line-icon-vector.jpg

+  - While this project interacts with AAVE and SOL, it is just using APIs and ABIs.
+No Smart Contracts are involved.

+  - Anyone interested to work and develop on this can contact me directly and we can take this ahead

 - Future Scope
 - My plan is to iterate on this and work on cross-chain communications.
 I plan to use NEAR.
 Currently I am not using any smart contracts so that is a steep learning curve
 - I need to embed and refine the quadratic scoring logic and use a smart contract for cross chain communication.
 Front-end can be hosted on IPFS